Demystifying Fat: Should Fat Be Part of Your Diet?

 Eat for your genes

-Once your DNA is analyzed, you’ll receive a customized and actionable report that is easy to understand and that will fit into your existing lifestyle.
+Once your DNA is analyzed, you’ll receive a customized and actionable report that is easy to understand and easy to fit into your existing lifestyle.
 This nutrition report will help you make smarter choices when it comes to your health.

 With a better understanding of how your body functions, you’ll be able to eat for your genes.
 As a result, you’ll be able to fill your refrigerator, build your plate, and order at a restaurant based on how your body responds to food.